tensorflow/docs/site/en/api_docs/python/tf/keras/Model.md

     on this data at the end of each epoch.
     The validation data is selected from the last samples in the `x` and `y` data provided, before shuffling.
-This argument is not supported when `x` is a dataset, dataset iterator, generator or
+This argument is not supported when `x` is a dataset, generator or
    <a href="../../tf/keras/utils/Sequence"><code>keras.utils.Sequence</code></a> instance.
 * <b>`validation_data`</b>: Data on which to evaluate the loss and any model metrics at the end of each epoch.